syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Excel-Like-Filtering-Sorting.md

 It is used to clear all the filter changes applied to the corresponding PivotItem and could bring back the SfPivotGrid to normal state.

-**Label Filters**
+**Label filters**

-It is used to filter SfPivotGrid based on the labels of PivotItem field and it can be achieved by using various options which are listed below.
+It is used to filter SfPivotGrid based on the labels of PivotItem field and it can be achieved by using various options which are listed below:

 * Equals
 * Does Not Equal